Volunteering In Costa Rica

 Our family travels around the world has exposed us to some of the saddest realities of life that we address in this article about Volunteering In Costa Rica.
 For some of the less fortunate, the struggles to feed a family, afford their housing, buy school uniform, get a quality education and good mentors are just but a few of the difficulties that face them.
 Volunteering In Costa Rica and giving of love and time, however, proved to be a very rewarding experience for many of my traveling friends, and our heart is always to care for others as we travel the world.

 So, in Costa Rica it is for this reason that organizations like Maximo Nivel take in volunteers from across the world to help put a smile on the faces of the less fortunate.
-Unless we are partnering with such volunteer organisations, we have developed a habit of participating in some random acts of kindness in all the countries we travel to.
+Unless we are partnering with such volunteer organizations, we have developed a habit of participating in some random acts of kindness in all the countries we travel to.
 If not in schools, we go to more remote towns, to the villages, orphanages or slums.